 If you’re making a full recipe of Dr. Dressler’s diet, he recommends feeding a fifty-pound couch potato that amount of food over four days.
 If your dog is 50 pounds, you can just split the recipe in quarters and feed that much each day.
 If your dog is an athlete, that will last you two days … so split it in half, one for each day.
 (The base recipe freezes beautifully, as does most homemade recipes!)
 Over time feed more or less depending upon whether your dog’s weight goes up, down, or stays the same.

 There are other ways to calculate how much to feed.
-For example, Dr. Judy Morgan, a nutrition expert and one of our favorite podcast guests, recommends feeding a dog about 2-3% of their body weight when using homemade food, and I think that’s a good place to start.
+For example, Dr. Judy Morgan, a nutrition expert and one of our favorite podcast guests, recommends feeding a dog about 2-3% of their body weight when using homemade food, and I think that’s an excellent place to start.

 How to Calculate 2-3% of Body Weight